joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 Regardless, if this phone will protect other accounts, platform makers might offer to protect Passcodes with an additional — here we go again — PIN which the main user needs to remember again.

---

 Imagine a phone with 25 FIDO Credentials of main user Bob.
 5 Credentials are for work, 20 credentials are for personal resources.

 Bob’s partner is Jim.
 If Jim knows Bob’s phone’s passcode, he has access to Bob’s work’s resources.
 He would need Bob’s phone and the passcode, but I can see a company admin not being happy about this on principle.

 There are valid reasons for Bob and Jim to open each other’s phone, but there are also valid reasons for a company admin to state that Jim should not have access to Bob’s FIDO Credentials for work.

 I’m curious to see how this will get resolved.
 Will the phone become context-aware and should we create a kind of ‘guest mode’ on the phone, that regardless of the correct passcode being entered, the phone recognises Jim as not-main-user-Bob and prevents access to company FIDO Credentials?

 I am unsure.
 Perhaps Bob has a password vault on his phone which unlocks with Touch ID or Face ID or the phone’s passcode, which means that Jim had already access to Bob’s work passwords even before any FIDO Credentials implementation.
-Does that really negate the Company’s admin's concerns?
+Does that really negate the Company’s admin’s concerns?

 --